Suit pockets can be tricky sometimes. They aren’t often large enough to hold much, but they add so much visual interest to a suit jacket.

 Instead, they are an additional piece of fabric that’s sewn right onto the face of the jacket.

-Patch pockets are a casual look.
+Patch pockets give a casual look to your suit.
 This style is suitable for blazers or informal suits.
 However, they aren’t appropriate for business suits because of their more relaxed nature.

 These pockets are usually pretty large.
 But while they provide a lot of room, I don’t recommend loading them up.